RX-78-2 Gundam -Version 3.0

 The Gundam Hammer is unchanged from the original mold and doesn’t have an MP-1 compatible tab part.
 Fortunately, the hands are able to keep a steady grip on the weapon.

 Building the hammer for the Version 3.0 model, I chose to paint its spikes with silver enamel to better match with the metallic detailing that I applied to the Gundam.

 The RX-78-2 Version 3.0 is an outstanding accomplishment in model kit engineering and is truly one of the most epic Master Grade models I have ever built.
 Although it has some minor issues with injection sprues and its reliance on decals for its details, it is still an amazing kit worth building.
 As the first Version 3.0 model kit, it sets the mark for Bandai’s future with Gunpla and makes me even more excited for what is coming in the next few years.

-This sample model was graciously provided by Angolz and the “Custom Set” expansion kit is available at most online retailers.
+The “Custom Set” expansion kit is available at most online retailers.

 |Posted 28 December, 2013 - 13:09 by Rob|